LiberTEM/LiberTEM/README.rst

 of our documentation for details!

-The Python API and user-defined functions (UDFs) can be used for complex operations with arbitrary masks and other features like data export.
+The Python API and user-defined functions (UDFs) can be used for complex operations such as arbitrary linear operations and other features like data export.
 Example Jupyter notebooks are available in the `examples directory
 <https://github.com/LiberTEM/LiberTEM/tree/master/examples>`_.
 If you are having
-trouble running the examples, please let us know, either by filing an issue or by `joining our Gitter chat <https://gitter.im/LiberTEM/Lobby>`_.
+trouble running the examples, please let us know by filing an issue or by `joining our Gitter chat <https://gitter.im/LiberTEM/Lobby>`_.

 LiberTEM is suitable as a high-performance processing backend for other